Activity & Use Limitation Compliance Reminder

-The Massachusetts Department of Environmental Protection (MassDEP) has sent compliance assistance letters to persons, who according to MassDEP records, own property at which a Notice of Activity and Use Limitation (AUL) applies.
+The Massachusetts Department of Environmental Protection (MassDEP) periodically sends compliance assistance letters to persons, who according to MassDEP records, own property at which a Notice of Activity and Use Limitation (AUL) applies.
 These letters remind property owners of their legal responsibilities as owner of a property with an AUL.
 These responsibilities, described below, are established in Massachusetts General Law chapter 21E and the Massachusetts Contingency Plan (310 CMR 40.0000), the state regulation that specifies requirements related to releases of chemicals (oil or hazardous material) to the environment.

 Responsibilities as an Owner of a Property with an AUL